zvector/fate/README.md

 # Queue

-Deferrals facilitate the use of **continuations** to create a `Queue`, which executes a sequence of synchronous or asynchronous functions in order, passing a set of arguments from one to the next as each operation completes.
+Deferrals facilitate the use of **continuations** to create a special type of `Queue`, which executes a sequence of synchronous or asynchronous functions in order, passing a set of arguments from one to the next as each operation completes.

 Synchronous functions must return the array of arguments to be relayed on to the next operation; asynchronous functions must return a `Promise` to a `Deferral` that will be resolved at some point in the future.